Skip Ribbon Commands

 Two weeks later, Hellstrom was driving and saw 25-year-old John Tingle Jr. jogging on the street blocks from where she had been attacked.
 She believed he was her attacker and called police.
 Tingle was arrested and charged with kidnapping and assault.

-On November 24, 1993, when Tingle was scheduled to be sentenced, his attorneys asked for a delay.
-The defense lawyers said that prosecutors had told them that a woman who had been raped gave a description of her attacker that was similar to the description given by Hellstrom.
-A composite sketch was drawn based on the rape victim’s description.
-But when she was shown the composite that was drawn based on Hellstrom’s description, she said it looked more like her attacker than the composite based on her own description.
+On December 6, 1993, Rinaldi presented a defense motion asking Judge Shadrick to review additional new evidence in camera.
+Rinaldi said that prosecutors had revealed that a woman who had been raped gave a description of her attacker that was similar to the description given by Hellstrom.
+A composite sketch had drawn based on the rape victim’s description.
+When the rape victim was shown the composite that was drawn based on Hellstrom’s description, she said it more closely resembled attacker than the composite that was based on her own description.

-On December 24, police arrested 23-year-old Kerri Charity on a charge of raping a woman in Virginia Beach.
+On December 24, 1983, police arrested 23-year-old Kerri Charity on a charge of raping a woman in Virginia Beach.
 On Christmas Day, Hellstrom read a newspaper article about the arrest that included a picture of Charity.
 She called prosecutors and asked to see the actual photograph, and after seeing it, said she was no longer convinced Tingle was her attacker.

 – Maurice Possley